ddseo/initial-load-benchmarker/README.md

 ## Output
-Metrics printed to the command line:
+Metrics printed to the command line (average and standard deviation for all trials):

     Network Load time                       Time for all network requests to return DOMContentLoaded time                   Time for Chrome's DOMContentLoaded event to fire